 To cope with the security controls and guarantee countermeasures, data protection regulatory bodies have shared the guidelines and make it mandatory for organisations to implement relevant information security controls for robust data and assets protection.

 The pandemic and exponential growth of online businesses have greatly influenced the cybersphere.
-77% of large enterprises that utilise network-connected devices for their day-to-day activity saw an increased cyber-attack by 67% in 2020 in all economic sectors.
+In all economic sectors, 77% of large enterprises that utilise network-connected devices for their day-to-day activity saw an increased cyber-attack by 67% in 2020.
 Furthermore, according to the statistics, 83% of businesses encounter phishing emails daily.
 These factors have driven the average cost of data breaches to 3.86 million globally.

 In addition to the increased cyber-attack ratio, the emerging technological landscape with the development of advanced IoT devices, 5G deployment, more and more threats and vulnerabilities are regularly encountered in the form of 0-day vulnerabilities.